MathThyMod/GP_emu_UQSA/README.md

 3. A full prediction (posterior distribution) is made in the input data range

-In the near future, GP_emu will also include sensitivity analysis using the GP emulator.
+The subpackage GP_emu.design_inputs also contains routines for designing input data for simulations, the results of which are intended for building an emulator.

-GP_emu will soon, very soon, allow design of input data using an Optimised Latin Hypercube.
-This functionality is not properly packaged, but a script and config file can be found in the folder gp_emu/LHC.
+In the future, GP_emu will also include sensitivity analysis using GP emulators.

 GP_emu is written in Python, and should function in both Python 2.7+ and Python 3.